 History is an exciting and challenging GCSE that requires a great deal of thought and an interest in reading and deconstructing evidence is very important.
-History will be learnt through a variety of sources and books, and you will undertake a great deal of extended writing.
+History will be taught through a variety of sources and books, and you will undertake a great deal of extended writing.

-We follow the AQA History course which is comprised of two papers and two units in each, so four in total.
-Students will sit the two exams at the end of the course in year 11.
+We follow the AQA History course which comprises two papers each with two units (four in total).
+Students will sit the two exams at the end of the course in Year 11.
 The structure of the course is as follows: